 What are the Pros and Cons of Working with a Small Business Loan Broker?

-- A business loan broker has access to many lenders in the business finance marketplace
+- A broker has access to many different lenders in the business finance marketplace

 - No Upfront or funding/closing fees for services rendered

-- Can provide multiple solutions at the same time
+- Can provide a few options at the same time

 - Can save time, energy, and the hassle of comparison shopping

-- Could be a specialty business loan broker that only focuses on certain areas of brokering business finance products
+- Could be a specialty broker that only focuses on certain areas of brokering business finance products

 - Not directly regulated by any Federal or State agency.
-It’s important to screen the reputation of the business loan broker you are working with.
+It's important to screen the reputation of the broker you are working with.

 How to Choose the Best Small Business Loan Broker

 - Ask how quick and efficient is the broker's process to secure small business financing.

-12 Warning signs Small Business Owners should look out for when dealing with a small business loan brokers
+12 Warning Signs Small Business Owners should look out for when Dealing with a business loan brokers

-- Company History-Check history of the loan broker with third party sources like the Better Business Bureau.
-If the finance broker is less than three years brokering loans, you may want to ask for a resume of the loan broker or company you are dealing with to see if they have a good experience.
+- Company History-Check the history of the loan broker with third-party sources like the Better Business Bureau.
+If the finance broker is less than three years of brokering loans, you may want to ask for a resume of the loan broker or company you are dealing with to see if they have good experience.

-- No Independent Reviews-Check for independent reviews of a loan broker from Google or Better Business Bureau.
+- No Independent Reviews-Check for independent reviews of a loan broker from Google or BBB.
 Do not rely on companies like Trust Pilot, who work directly with the loan brokerage for a monthly service fee and have a controlled review model.
 They do not have proper independence when considering customer reviews.

-- Access/Communications-Does a live person always answer the phone?
-Is there a general phone number that you can talk to a customer service representative other than the loan broker you are working with at the company?
-Always ask for direct numbers for the loan broker and general company phone number.
+- Access/Communications-Does a live person always answers the phone?
+Is there a general phone number where you can talk to a customer service representative other than the loan broker you are working with at the company?
+Always ask for direct numbers for the loan broker and general company phone numbers.
 Check for service and response levels, such as returning voicemails and email response times.
 If they take more than an hour or two to respond that should raise warning flags.

 - Better Business Bureau-Is the finance broker a member of BBB?
 Are they in good standing?
 Do they have any customer reviews?
 A loan broker should be able to be accredited or at least be on file with the BBB.